jsoulsby/jsoulsby/README.md

 ### Hi there 👋
-Full stack engineer / .NET Developer

-C#, .Net 6.0, React, Azure, SQL,
+Full stack C#, .NET, React, Azure, T-SQL.

 <!--
 **jsoulsby/jsoulsby** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.